Careers advice and planning

 • Develop contacts with key people who either do the contracting or who know those who do.

 Speaking to a variety of professionals in a non threatening, open-ended situation will build your confidence and improve your interview skills.
 Remember, you are not asking the person for a job: you are gathering information on which to make choices.
 Explain how you obtained the person’s name, for example the professional arts circle you have or a friend who works in the same field of work.
-Unless the person has asked you to call them directly, it is best to write a letter or send an e-mail requesting a meeting.
-Follow up your letter with a phone call to set the appointment time, asking for just a few minutes.
+Unless the person has asked you to call them directly, it is best to send an e-mail requesting a meeting.

 Remember to do your research first, so that you come across to your new contact as a clued-in and interested person over whom it’s worth taking time and trouble.
-Always dress appropriately and professionally (quick judgements are made at the first visual impact).
-Take a notebook in which you have prepared the questions you want to ask and where you can record information gathered.
+If you're meeting in person, take a notebook in which you have prepared the questions you want to ask and where you can record information gathered.
 Be prepared to take the lead in the conversation, if necessary.
 Remember, you are interviewing.
 Respect the person’s time, and do not wear out your welcome.
 Recognise that everyone has their own attitudes, biases and feelings, which must be evaluated.
 By talking to several people, you will gain a variety of opinions.

 Step four – promotional approaches